Climate change is here. Where to in the insurance industry?

 Increased frequency and intensity of natural disasters are direct consequences of the climate change and global warming.
 Additionally, economic development results in higher risk exposure as it increases the value of both private and public property.

 According to Munich Re, in 2017 alone, material losses caused by natural disasters amounted to more than USD 335 billion, of which insurance covered approx. USD 140 billion, meaning that the global insurance gap for natural disasters was in 2017 of about USD 195 billion.
 What does this mean at local level?
-A report prepared by Deloitte for the Polish Association of Insurers (PIU) this year provides for more than relevant examples.
+A report prepared by Deloitte for the Polish Chamber of Insurance (PIU) this year provides for more than relevant examples.

 The 2010 flood caused in Poland direct losses amounting to EUR 3.2 billion, i.e. approx. 1% of GDP.
 This is the estimated amount of destroyed private and public property as well as agricultural losses caused by flooding of arable land and pastures.
 The three flood waves recorded throughout the year resulted in 24,000 affected families in 14 provinces, with losses caused by flooding of apartments and houses being estimated at EUR 0.47 billion, an amount which covers not only the costs of renovation or reconstruction of property but also losses in movable property (vehicles, furniture, household appliances, electronic equipment, etc.).
 If the same flood had taken place in 2018, it would have cost EUR 3.8 billion, which in local currency means by 20.9% more than in 2010.